-- 381. Theoretical Foundations of Nursing Administration II.
+- 377. Master's Project.
+Topic must be related to student's specialty.
+Prerequisite: 375.
+[Variable credit: 1-3] - 378.
+Clinical Paper.
+Not open to students admitted after Fall 1985.
+Prerequisite: 309.
+[1] - 379.
+Thesis.
+Topic must be related to student's specialty.
+Prerequisite: 375.
+[Variable credit: 1-3] - 380.
+Theoretical Foundations of Nursing Administration I. An introductory seminar designed to synthesize advanced concepts of organizational theories and management models for effective performance and productivity within a health care system.
+Role preparation of the nurse administrator is studied, with emphasis on a systems approach to leadership styles, interpersonal skills, ethical decision-making processes, strategies, and group process within a health care setting.
+Data base concepts are applied to selected information management problems.
+FALL.
+[3] Ms. Pilon and Ms. Reynolds. - 381.
+Theoretical Foundations of Nursing Administration II.
 An application of a contingency model to the systematic assessment and evaluation of elements in a health care organization.
-The following aspects are included: external environment, purposes and goals, work, structures, coordination, people and groups, and managerial technologies and processes.
+The following aspects are included: external environment, purposes and goals, work structures, coordination, people and groups, and managerial technologies and processes.
 Students evaluate the usefulness of computer applications and information systems for improving managerial efficiency in health care settings.
 Prerequisite: 380.
 (Lecture/seminar) SPRING.
-[3] Staff. - 382.
-Health Care Marketing.
-Elective course designed to give an overview of marketing as it relates to the revolutionized system of health care delivery in a post-DRG environment.
-Students identify and define a product, establish its price and place, and design promotional implementation strategies.
-SPRING.
-[3] Ms. Harshman. - 385.
-Health Care Financial Management I. An introduction to basic financial and accounting concepts relating to health care management.
+[3] Ms. Castillo and Ms. Pilon. - 385.
+Health Care Financial Management.
+An introduction to basic financial and accounting concepts relating to health care management.
 Prepares students to apply these concepts to programming, budgeting, and controlling processes in health care organizations.
-Topics include the sources of capital utilized by health care organizations; the cost of capital, basic accounting concepts related to income statements, balance sheets, and budgets, and current reimbursement issues related to third party payments.
-The differences in public, not-for-profit, and investor-owned organizations will be highlighted.
+Topics include the sources of capital utilized by health care organizations; the cost of capital; basic accounting concepts related to income statements, balance sheets, and budgets; and current reimbursement issues related to third party payments.
+The differences in public, not-for-profit, and investor-owned organizations are highlighted.
 FALL.
-[3] Staff. - 386.
-Health Care Financial Management II.
-Study of integral components of financial analysis techniques as they relate to current issues in nursing and hospital management.
-A working knowledge of computer-based analytic techniques is used to determine nurse staffing, break-even analysis techniques, and financial strategies in health care organization.
-Prerequisite: 385.
-(Lecture/seminar) SPRING.
-[2] Staff. - 387.
+[3] Ms. Pilon and Ms. Sinclair. - 387.
 Health Law, Policy, and Labor Relations.
 Aids the nurse administrator in delineating the area and concepts of law that affect nursing and health care delivery in various settings.
 A working knowledge of specific aspects of contract, tort, constitutional, administrative, and insurance law is needed to act or lead practice in the work setting and to prevent or respond appropriately to legal issues in nursing practice.
-The course will help the nurse administrator identify public policy and its impact on health care in organized nursing services.
-Public health care policy will be correlated with organizational challenges and constraints, especially at the federal and state policy level.
-Ethical considerations, in light of law and public policy, will be highlighted.
+The course helps the nurse administrator identify public policy and its impact on health care in organized nursing services.
+Public health care policy is correlated with organizational challenges and constraints, especially at the federal and state policy level.
+Ethical considerations, in light of law and public policy, are highlighted.
 (Lecture/seminar) SUMMER.
-[2] Staff. - 389.
+[3] Ms. Betts. - 389.
 Health Care Analysis.
 Focus is on the analysis, design, or evaluation of problems or issues relevant to the regulation of health care delivery systems.
 Carefully selected research or evaluation projects in community health care organizations offer experimental learning activities and assignments with adjunct faculty preceptors.
-(Clinical) Prerequisite: 309, 374, 376, 380, 381, 385, 386, 387, Psych 315, and EDLS 3500.
-SUMMER.
-[3] Staff.
+Prerequisites: 308, 374, 375, 376, 380, 381, 385, 386, 387, Psych 315 or research option, and EDLS 3500.
+FALL, SPRING, SUMMER.
+[3] Ms. Castillo and Ms. Pilon.